-The Immigration Ombudsman can investigate actions taken by the Australian Government Department of Immigration and Border Protection (DIBP), including the Australian Border Force, in relation to visas, citizenship, immigration and detention.
-This includes DIBP’s processing of visa and citizenship applications, and DIBP’s decisions to refuse or cancel visas.
+The Immigration Ombudsman can investigate actions taken by the Australian Government Department of Home Affairs (“Home Affairs”), including the Australian Border Force, in relation to visas, citizenship, immigration and detention.
+This includes Home Affairs’ processing of visa and citizenship applications, and Home Affairs’ decisions to refuse or cancel visas.

-The Immigration Ombudsman has a compliance role and undertakes file inspections, site visits and observations of DIBP’s field operations.
-The ombudsman monitors DIBP’s actions in relation to the location, identification, detention and removal of unlawful non-citizens.
+The Ombudsman monitors Home Affairs’ actions in relation to the location, identification, detention and removal of unlawful non-citizens.
 The Immigration Ombudsman regularly visits immigration detention centres and other facilities that are used to accommodate detainees.

-In addition, under part 8C of the Migration Act 1958 (Cth), the ombudsman must assess, report on and make recommendations about people held in immigration detention for more than two years.
-These reports are given to the Minister for Immigration and tabled in parliament in a de-identified fashion.
+Under the Migration Act 1958 (Cth) (pt 8C), the Ombudsman must assess, report on and make recommendations about people who have been held in immigration detention for more than two years.
+These reports are given to the Minister for Home Affairs and tabled in parliament in a de-identified fashion.

-Allegations of corruption within the AFP and the Australian Crime Commission (ACC) are referred to the Australian Commission for Law Enforcement Integrity (www.aclei.gov.au).
+Allegations of corruption within the AFP and the Australian Criminal Intelligence Commission (ACIC) are referred to the Australian Commission for Law Enforcement Integrity (www.aclei.gov.au).

-The ombudsman also inspects and reports on sensitive or intrusive law enforcement activities undertaken by the AFP, the ACC and other bodies including state police.
+The Ombudsman also inspects and reports on covert or intrusive law enforcement activities undertaken by the AFP, the ACIC and other bodies including state and territory police forces.
 In addition, the ombudsman oversees the retention and storage of data by these organisations.
 These roles are provided by:

-• the Telecommunications (Interception and Access) Act 1979 (Cth), in relation to the interception of telecommunications, access to stored communications, and the retention of data;
+• the Telecommunications (Interception and Access) Act 1979 (Cth), in relation to the interception of telecommunications, access to stored communications, and the retention of telecommunications data (i.e. metadata);

-• the Surveillance Devices Act 2004 (Cth), in relation to the use of technology such as listening devices;
+• the Surveillance Devices Act 2004 (Cth), in relation to the use of surveillance technology (e.g. listening devices);

 • the Crimes Act 1914 (Cth), in relation to law enforcement controlled operations and the AFP’s use of delayed notification search warrants and its monitoring of control orders for counter-terrorism purposes.